wxcctechsummit/holcct2100/labslive/lab4.md

 > A GMAIL account is provided for this lab purpose please check the POD information that has been shared with you.
 Please reach out to your lab proctors if you have any issues.

 Follow the instructions below to set the necesary settings on the GMAIL account
-- Login to the Gmail account with the provided credentials.
+- Open a new browser tab and login to the Gmail account with the provided credentials.
 You might have to use your mobile phone to authenticate
 - Click on settings icon on top right corner -> Select `See all settings`
 - Click on `Forwarding and POP/IMAP` and enable  `POP Download` and `IMAP access`
 - Click on `Google Apps` icon on top right corner -> Select `Account`
 - Select `Security` option and turn `ON` the `Less secure app access`
-• Use this [link](https://accounts.google.com/b/0/DisplayUnlockCaptcha) to disable captcha for the account and click Continue
+- Use this [link](https://accounts.google.com/b/0/DisplayUnlockCaptcha) to disable captcha for the account and click Continue

 ## 2. Email Entry Point creation